thoughtbot/factory_bot/GETTING_STARTED.md

 Rails Preloaders and RSpec
 --------------------------

-When running RSpec with a rails preloader such as `spring` or `zeus`, it's possible to encounter an `ActiveRecord::AssocitionTypeMismatch` error when creating a factory with associations, as below:
+When running RSpec with a Rails preloader such as `spring` or `zeus`, it's possible to encounter an `ActiveRecord::AssociationTypeMismatch` error when creating a factory with associations, as below:

 ```ruby